ArcBlock/forge-docs/src/intro/concepts.md

-# Forge SDK Guide
+# General Concepts
-How to use Forge SDK to build your first application
+Essential concepts to use Forge SDK for your first application

 ## Introduction
 -----